jakekgrog/sysmetd/README.md

 SysMetD aggrelyzers will stream the tail of the log files produced by the agents, aggregate and analyze the data.

-You will be able to graph near real-time data.

-You will also be able to graph historical data on the following periods:
+You will be able to graph near real-time streaming data as well as being able to graph historical data on the following periods:
-- 1 second
-- 5 seconds

 - 30 seconds
 - 1 minute
 - 5 minute